 The table was cleared, pencils sharpened, and fresh paper was ready.
-On the first day of my son’s crisis schooling, I prepped him.
+On the first day of my son’s crisis schooling, I did some frontloading.
 “Some of your friends will be there.
 Some of them won’t.
 There may be some boring parts, but it’s important you listen and pay attention because class is so short.”

 Prepped, dressed, and teeth brushed, he was good to go.

 I opened my computer with five minutes to spare waiting for the host to let me him in.
 At 9:32, my heart rate sped up.
 I started to hit refresh.
 Had I missed it?
 What had I got wrong?
 I went back to my email.
 My palms were clammy.
 I re-read what his teacher wrote and everything checked out.
 I quit zoom and clicked the link again.

 My son sat on his hands and rocked back and forth.